mjm282/CS1653-2016fa-mjm282-mat164-zah15/reports/phase3-writeup.md

 ##Description of Mechanisms
 To establish connection / obtain token
-- User sends intuition message in plain text of their user name and 2048bit RSA public key
+- User sends initial message in plain text of their user name and 2048bit RSA public key
 - Server will reply with user name in plain text, 2048bit RSA public key, salt, time-stamp (for a challenge) encrypted using the users public key
 - The client will see that is meant for them from the user name, verify the time-stamp is within five minutes (to account for network traffic jams)
 - If the time stamp is valid the user will compute the salted hash of the password, then send the user name in plain text and the hashed and salted password, 256bit AES key, and a time stamp encrypted with the servers RSA public key